Requiring negative probabilities from the thing researched, else that thing does not exist, is insufficient ground for any conclusion: Introduction

+In Bell's correlation formula, there are no extra conditions present for $\lambda\in\Lambda$ to ensure \emph{local} hidden parameters.
+From an experimental point of view, locality is to be found \emph{only} in the not hidden parameters, i.e., the $\bls{a}$ and $\bls{b}$, together with the physical set-up, of the experiment.
+Otherwise, Bell's correlation formula can not be applied.
+And, in that case, the inequalities derived from Bell's formula are also not applicable anymore.
+Statistical analysis may, therefore, assume locality observed in the experiment.
+Furthermore, in the experiment, the law of large numbers is employed to estimate a possible probability measure $P$, in the context of observable $x \in U$, when $U=[0,2\pi)$.
+Hence, $ \left( U,\Phi,P \right) $ is classical probability.
+The correlation is subsequently derived from the $P$.
+Here we will consider $P$ further in the light of the Kolmogorovian axioms.

-\subsection{Kolmogorov axioms}
+\subsection{1.3 Kolmogorov axioms}

-Let us start with the presentation of some relevant Kolmogorov axioms \cite{Kol} that are the foundation of probability laws.
+Let us present some relevant Kolmogorovian axioms reference \cite{Kol} that are the foundation of probability laws.
 A probability is a function of a set.
-We have three relevant axioms, \begin{itemize} \item{ Positivity: A probability, $P$, is \emph{never} negative } \item{ Certain event: The probability $P$ of the universe set $U$ is unity } \item{ Additivity: If sets $Q$ and $R$ are disjoint then $P(Q \cup R)=P(Q)+P(R)$. } \end{itemize} Here, $Q$ and $R$ and $Q \cup R$ are subsets of $U$.
+We have three relevant axioms, \begin{itemize} \item{ Positivity: A probability, $P$, is \emph{never} negative } \item{ Certain event: The probability $P$ of the universe set $U$ is unity } \item{ Additivity: If sets $Q$ and $R$ are disjoint, then $P(Q \cup R)=P(Q)+P(R)$. } \end{itemize} Here, $Q$ and $R$ and $Q \cup R$ are subsets of $U$.
 Sets are connected to events via an appropriate random variable.